chasclane/packet-projects-broken-/README.md

 # Charlie's Packet Adventure

-### An exciting adventure taking place!
-Alongside some of our favorite DevOps tools, let's go on a deployment journey to Packet.com!
-Some of the tools we'll be using in this project include: Ansible, Kubernetes, GitHub, and GitHub Actions, all helping us arrive at our destination: **Packet Bare Metal!**

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # Getting Started
 Here's what you need in order to go on this adventure:

-1. The ability to SSH, either natively or via an SSH Client such as `PuTTY` (Particularly useful for troubleshooting and validation, though not mandatory for this lab.)
+1. The ability to SSH, either natively or via an SSH Client such as `PuTTY` (This will be useful for troubleshooting and validation, though not mandatory for this exercise.)
 If you want to use `PuTTy`, you can download it here: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html

 2. A text editor - Preferably one that parses code easily for readability.
-Though not required to execute anything, is helpful to peruse the code to gain a better understanding of how it works.
+Though also not required to execute anything, is helpful to peruse the code to gain a better understanding of how it works.
 There are many out there, choose the best one... :)

 3. A Web Browser - (Chrome, Firefox, Iceweasel, Safari, IE, Edge, etc.)

 4. An account on Packet.com - A trial account is available and you get $30 of free credits you can use for building, deploying, and testing this and other projects.

-5. A GitHub account - A good bit of this project is leveraging the power of GitHub Actions.
+5. A GitHub account - Critical pieces of this project leverages the power of GitHub Actions.
 Can't run GitHub Actions without GitHub.
 (Right??)

 ***Note: Packet.com is not a free service.
 To create an account, you must provide a credit card, however it will not be charged unless you upgrade service before or at the end of your free trial period.
 None of these workflows, Actions, or playbooks have access to your billing information.

 **PROTIP:
-$30 worth of this high quality service can actually take you pretty far.
+The free trial for Packet provides up to $30 worth of this high quality service, which can actually take you pretty far.
 It should be plenty to let you experience the platform in a lot of really great ways.
 However, because Free is still "Free", devices available at the free tier can sometimes be pretty spotty.
 So, if you encounter errors that ellude to machines not being available, or not responding, or when all troubleshooting points to nothing... delete the project and SSH key and redeploy again.

-## Before We Begin
+# Before We Begin

 There are some preliminary steps that we need to take before we can execute our Actions to begin our deployment workflows.

+## Pre Step 1.
+Create a GitHub account and a New Repository.

+Create an account on GitHub.com if you don't have one already.
+Create a new repository named `packet-projects`.

+`Copy` or `Clone` Everything EXCEPT the "id_packet.gpg" from this repository contents into your new repository.
+You will be creating your own "id_packet.gpg" in later steps.
+Note: If you keep the same file, the steps that rely on that will ultimately fail.

-## Preliminary Step 1: Setup the Packet.com API secret:
+## Pre Step 2: Setup the Packet.com API secret:`PACKET_API_KEY`

-`PACKET_API_KEY`
+Create an account on Packet.com and follow the required steps to enable the free trial.

 Log in to the Packet.com portal, click on your user profile on the top right, select `API Keys`.
 Generate a new Read/Write API key, labeling it with an appropriate description set for explicit use. `Copy` the token shown there.